 Full Time Study

 The minimum requirements for full time enrollment in graduate study is nine semester hours during a regular academic semester and six semester hours during a summer session.
 Permission to register for more than fifteen credit hours in any one semester may be granted by the Associate Dean or the Dean upon the recommendation of the student’s faculty advisor.

-A limited number of stipends may be available to graduate students registered for full time study.
+A limited number of scholarships may be available to graduate students registered for full time study.
 For information regarding stipend assistance, contact the Associate Dean for Nursing Research, Scholarship, and Science.

 Transfer of Credits

 Graduate students may petition to transfer credits from other accredited universities for application to LSUHSC degree programs.
-The maximum transfer allowed is twelve semester hours when studying at the master’s level and fifteen semester hours when studying at the doctoral level.
+The maximum transfer allowed is twelve semester hours when studying at the master’s level.
 Graduate course work may be transferred provided each course: